fkjaha/fkjaha/README.md

 # ✨ About Me:
 I am a Unity C# Game Developer at Flat Surface Studio.
-Currently, I am a second-year computer science student at PJATK.
+Currently, I am a third-year computer science student at PJATK.

 ## 🚀 What I'm Up To